 How did that happen?
-Thanksgiving being a mere week away.
+Thanksgiving is a mere week away.
 I kind of realized it but kind of didn’t until I got a text from a friend asking if he should pick up ingredients at the Farmer’s market for me.
 YIKES!
 Ingredients?
 There is a menu?
 What is this thing called Thanksgiving Dinner?

 All kidding aside, and a busy schedule, we are looking forward to feast.
 We are heading to Palm Springs to spend Thanksgiving with some good friends.
 It will be a week of remembrance, warmth and great food; I am sure of it.
 We haven’t done a Thanksgiving in the desert for a few years now, and I have to admit I am looking forward to time with friends, laying by the pool, heat and some outrageous grapefruit cocktails!
 Did I mention, they have a killer grapefruit tree in their yard.

 Since I am in mere panic mode as to what I need to add to the menu, I felt it was only befitting to come here, and plan it out together.
 Just a few of my favorite Chez Us recipes as well as others from around the world wide web that I would definitely like to share if we were having dinner at our home, and who knows some may even end up around the table in the desert.

 Cocktails – when I plan a dinner party I like to serve a “special cocktail” to begin the evening while everyone chit chats and catches up.
 It could be as simple as champagne or as complex as whiskey.

 - Maple Bourbon Cocktail